mhaugrud/msumcspy/_sources/Dictionaries/TupleAssignment.rst

    (first_name, last_name, birth_year, movie, movie_year, birth_city, birth_state) = actress
    print(last_name, birth_city)

 This does the equivalent of seven assignment statements, all on one easy line.
+We call this operation (in line 2), **unpacking** the tuple.
 One requirement is that the number of variables on the left must match the number of elements in the tuple.

 Once in a while, it is useful to swap the values of two variables.
 With conventional assignment statements, we have to use a temporary variable.
 For